 How long are the intensives?

-Both the 1st and 2nd intensives are 5 days long.
+The in-person intensive is 6 days long.
 Most students arrive the day before and leave the day after the last day.

 Do I have to bring my dog to the Intensives?